 |Environmental preservation measures in outsourced construction work||1||1,231||Environmental risks and environmental preservation measures in outsourced construction work|

 2. Environmental Achievement Awards

-In 2019, environmental conservation activities were evaluated targeting the four segments of production sites, non-production sites, product development, and education and awareness raising.
-As a result, 46 cases were awarded for their achievements in energy saving, waste reduction, VOC reduction, reducing environmental risks, development of environment-friendly products, and so on.
-Five cases were awarded as the Excellent Prize.
+In FY2021, environmental conservation activities were evaluated targeting five categories: production, non-production, product, education and awareness raising, and social contribution.
+Twenty activities were awarded for their achievements in energy saving, waste reduction, VOC reduction, environmental risk reduction, development of environment-friendly products, social contribution activities and so on.
+Five of these were awarded as the Excellent Prize.